-Internally, the data exchanged on the subnetwork, and the data exchanged on the higher level network (i.e. CC-Link), reside in the same memory.
+Internally, the data exchanged on the subnetwork, and the data exchanged on the higher level network, resides in the same memory.

 This means that in order to exchange data with the subnetwork, the higher level network simply reads and writes data to memory locations specified using the Anybus Configuration Manager.
 The very same memory locations can then be exchanged on the subnetwork.